-Design Area: The specific land area to which water is to be applied by an irrigation system.
+Design Area.
+The specific land area to which water is to be applied by an irrigation system.

-Design Emission Uniformity: An estimate of the uniformity of water application with an irrigation system.
+Design Emission Uniformity.
+An estimate of the uniformity of water application with an irrigation system.

-Design Pressure: The pressure at which the irrigation system or certain components are designed to operate.
+Design Pressure.
+The pressure at which the irrigation system or certain components are designed to operate.
 The irrigation system design pressure is that measured at the pump discharge or entrance to the system if there is no pump, and a zone design pressure is the average operating pressure of all emitters within that zone.

-Direct Burial Wire: Plastic-coated single-strand copper wire for use as control line for electric valves, and listed by a nationally recognized testing lab for the intended use.
+Direct Burial Wire.
+Plastic-coated single-strand copper wire for use as control line for electric valves.

-Discharge Rate: The instantaneous flow rate of an individual sprinkler, emitter, or other water emitting device, or a unit length of line-source micro irrigation tubing.
+Discharge Rate.
+The instantaneous flow rate of an individual sprinkler, emitter, or other water emitting device, or a unit length of line-source microirrigation tubing.
 Also, the flow rate from a pumping system.
-Double Check Valve: An approved assembly of two single, independently-acting check valves with test ports to permit independent testing of each check valve.

-Double Check Valve: An approved assembly of two single, independently-acting check valves with test ports to permit independent testing of each check valve.
+Double Check Valve.
+An approved assembly of two single, independently-acting check valves with test ports to permit independent testing of each check valve.

-Drain Valve: A valve used to drain water from a line.
+Drain Valve.
+A valve used to drain water from a line.
 The valve may be manually or automatically operated.

-Drip Irrigation: The precise low-rate application of water to or beneath the soil surface near or directly into the plant root zone.
+Drip Irrigation.
+The precise low-rate application of water to or beneath the soil surface near or directly into the plant root zone.
 Applications normally occur as small streams, discrete or continuous drops, in the range of 0.5 to 2.0 gph.

-Effluent water: Also referred to as reclaimed or gray water is wastewater which has been treated per Florida Statute, §403.086, as may be amended or replaced, and is suitable for use as a water supply for irrigation systems.
+Effluent water.
+Also referred to as reclaimed or gray water is wastewater which has been treated per Florida

+Statute, §403.086 and is suitable for use as a water supply for irrigation systems.

-Emitters: Devices which are used to control the discharge of irrigation water from lateral pipes.
-This term is primarily used to refer to the low flow rate devices used in micro irrigation systems.
+Emitters.
+Devices which are used to control the discharge of irrigation water from lateral pipes.
+This term is primarily used to refer to the low flow rate devices used in microirrigation systems.

-Fertigation: The application of soluble fertilizers with the water applied through an irrigation system.
+Fertigation.
+The application of soluble fertilizers with the water applied through an irrigation system.

-Filtration System: The assembly of physical components used to remove suspended solids from irrigation water.
+Filtration System.
+The assembly of physical components used to remove suspended solids from irrigation water.
 These include both pressure and gravity type devices, such as settling basins, screens, media filters, and centrifugal force units (vortex sand separators).